tguless/resume/README.md

 #### Team Leadership and Operations Enhancement

-* **Team Leadership :** Led a high-performing team in the modernization of the company's media transcoding solutions, ensuring increased productivity and up-to-date tech practices. ession Help : Provided mentorship to help members of the org support each other by rewarding and nurturing a sharing culture which ensured top performing talent stayed with the team.
+* **Team Leadership :** Led a high-performing team in the modernization of the company's media transcoding solutions, ensuring increased productivity and up-to-date tech practices.
+* **Career Progression Help :** Provided mentorship to help members of the org support each other by rewarding and nurturing a sharing culture which ensured top performing talent stayed with the team.
 * **Educating the IT Org on Emerging Technologies on the Cloud :** Led informative sessions on various topics, including log aggregation with ElasticSearch.
-This initiative improved the team's technical acumen, enabling them to leverage cutting-edge cloud solutions for enhanced system performance, increased efficiency in troubleshooting, and comprehensive data analysis, thus driving innovation and operational excellence in the organization. est Practices and Cloud Native Architecture Evangelization : Reduced Mean Time to Repair (MTTR) and outage windows, enhancing system reliability and minimizing disruption.
+This initiative improved the team's technical acumen, enabling them to leverage cutting-edge cloud solutions for enhanced system performance, increased efficiency in troubleshooting, and comprehensive data analysis, thus driving innovation and operational excellence in the organization.
+* **Operations Best Practices and Cloud Native Architecture Evangelization :** Reduced Mean Time to Repair (MTTR) and outage windows, enhancing system reliability and minimizing disruption.
 Paved the way for the company to transition from legacy platforms to a cloud-native architecture, promoting scalability and efficiency.

 #### Platform Integration, Serverless Solutions, and New Services